I Got Baby Brows, A Subtle Alternative To Lamination — & I’m A Convert

 How long the solution is left on for depends on a single strand test, just to see how your brow hairs react.
 Clayton told me that eight to 10 minutes is ample when it comes to brow lamination but in the case of baby brows, the solution works its magic in half the time.
 “The goal is just to soften the hairs,” Clayton said, which is why she decided not to put a layer of clingfilm over my brows, as it only encourages the flattening process.

-After four and a half minutes, the processing treatment was removed and Clayton went in with a layer of setting lotion (Elleeplex ReGen), which she explained is a mix of bond builders to save the integrity of each hair strand.
+After four and a half minutes, the processing treatment was removed and Clayton went in with a layer of setting lotion mixed with Elleeplex ReGen, which she explained is a mix of bond builders to save the integrity of each hair strand.
 “Think of this like Olaplex for your brow hairs,” Clayton told me.
 “Setting lotion is really important because it virtually locks the brow hairs in shape, but before I apply this, I usually run a little brow glue through the brows to make sure that the hairs are all in the right direction.”

 Does baby brow lamination work?